-Siphonic drainage is the best way to protect your building against high intensity storms and rising levels of rainfall.
+Siphonic drainage systems are the best way to protect your building against high-intensity storms and rising levels of rainfall.
 As a member of the Siphonic Roof Drainage Association, we have the expertise to design and install the right system for you.

 What Is Siphonic Drainage?